-Court Of Appeal Leaves Door Open For Jailtime For Negligent Employers
+ONCA Leaves Door Open for Jail for Negligent Employers

 A tragic case of an employee who died in 2013 after falling from an elevated order picker (like a forklift, but controlled while walking) has led to the Ontario Court of Appeal stating that moral blameworthiness may lead to more severe sentences for employers who act negligently in offences under the provinces Occupational Health and Safety Act (“the Act”).

 The events leading to the employee’s death occurred on January 16, 2013.
 The employee worked at a furniture warehouse and was standing on its platform in an elevated position, about 12 feet off the ground.
 The employee fell and died at the scene.

 It was later revealed that the employee was known by his employer to be epileptic (he had fainted twice previously at work).
 However, he was still assigned to work on the order picker.
 On that tragic day the employee was standing on it, was not wearing any safety gear (in fact he was wearing slick dress shoes).
 Neither the employee nor his co-workers had received any health or safety training.

 Charges were laid on the employer and two of its directors by under the Act.
 All three defendants plead guilty.